-We hope you now have the information you need to choose your 2 person backpacking tent!
+We hope you now have the information in this REI Quarter Dome 2 tent review to choose your 2-person backpacking tent!
 We have discussed lots of pros and cons for the REI Co-op Quarter Dome SL 2 and you now know its potential uses and its few shortcomings.

 When it comes to choosing a backpacking tent, your decision will affect every moment of your trip – carrying your tent during the day and sleeping in it at night.
 We confidently recommend this tent as it provides you comfort during your hike and at camp.

 We can’t recommend cheaply made gear and we truly believe good equipment pays for itself in time with its durability and your safety.
 REI continually makes reliable gear that doesn’t fail at inopportune times.
 When properly cared for, their tent will last many backpacking seasons!

 This tent begs for the outdoors.
 It’s so light and small that you can keep it with so you’re ready whenever an adventure shows up.
 Throw it in the bottom of your pack and hit the trails!

 Before you head out again, add the Quarter Dome SL 2 to your kit!

 What is our final score for the REI Quarter Dome SL 2?
 We give it a rating of 4.6 out 5 stars!

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!

 How would you compare the Quarter Dome SL2 with the Nemo Hornet 2?

 They are similair in weight, price and function.